-- Androctonus afghanus, Androctonus amoreuxi, and Androctonus baluchicus: Severe envenoming possible, potentially lethal.
+- Androctonus amoreuxi and Androctonus baluchicus: Severe envenoming possible, potentially lethal.
 Severe envenoming may produce direct or indirect cardio toxicity, with cardiac arrhythmias, cardiac failure.
-Hypovolaemic hypotension possible in severe cases due to fluid loss through vomiting and sweating. - Compsobuthus rugosulus, Mesobuthus caucasicus, Mesobuthus eupeus, Mesobuthus macmahoni, Orthochirus afghanus, Orthochirus bicolor, Orthochirus.
-Jalalabadensis, Orthochirus pallidus, Orthochirus samrchelsis and Orthochirus scrobiculosus: There are a number of dangerous Buthid scorpions, but there are also some known to cause minimal effects only.
-Without clinical data it was unclear where these species fit within that spectrum. - Hottentotta alticola, and Hottentotta saulcyi: Moderate envenoming possible but unlikely to prove lethal.
+Hypovolaemic hypotension possible in severe cases due to fluid loss through vomiting and sweating. - Buthacus striffleri, Compsobuthus afghanus, Compsobuthus rugosulus, Mesobuthus caucasicus, Mesobuthus eupeus, Mesobuthus macmahoni, Orthochirus afghanus, Orthochirus bicolor, Orthochirus danielleae, Orthochirus pallidus, and Orthochirus scrobiculosus: There are a number of dangerous Buthid scorpions, but there are also some known to cause minimal effects only.
+Without clinical data it is unclear where these species fit within that spectrum. - Hottentotta alticola, and Hottentotta saulcyi: Moderate envenoming possible but unlikely to prove lethal.
 Stings by these scorpions are likely to cause only short lived local effects, such as pain, without systemic effects.